Do I have to read Middle English in class?

 - In class, listen closely to my pronunciation.

-- Out of class, there are many audio files online that you can listen to and practice along with.
-The Criyng And The Soun (at the Virginia Military Institute) provides audio files of different Chaucerian texts being read aloud by professional scholars.
-You can find more audio files on the Luminarium Canterbury Tales pages.
+- Out of class, there are several audio files online that you can listen to and practice along with.
+Some short ones are on the Luminarium Canterbury Tales pages.
 (You might want to download these MP3 files rather than trying to listen on the oft-outmoded browser players.)
-The Chaucer Studio sells CDs/downloadable audio files of Middle English read aloud.
-There are others out there if you search.
+Listen to (and follow along with) the full, Middle English read-through of the General Prologue to Chaucer's Canterbury Tales; here are links to the web version, Apple, and Google Play sites for download.

 - Practice, practice, practice.
 If you've taken a Romance language (French, Latin, Italian, even Spanish), you'll find that your accent from that class will help your pronunciation of the Middle English (particularly the vowels, which still have continental values in the fourteenth century).
 I strongly recommend that you read your assignments out loud to yourself, your roommate, your dog -- whomever -- even if you think you're mispronouncing the Middle English.